dyang21/CDIS/README.md

 Reference the provided pipeline script in the ci-cd directory.

+Note: All necessary unit tests are run as part of the Jenkins pipeline.

 ## Usage
 Once the system is deployed, you can access the Flask application via the exposed NodePort service (Port 50000).
 The application displays a graph representing the sensor data.